swatantrasinha/rendering-patterns/README.md

   <br />

-<ins>Build Command </ins> - next build --> create .next folder
+<ins>Build Command </ins> - next build --> create .next folder <br />
-<ins>Export Command </ins> - next export --> create out folder
+<ins>Export Command </ins> - next export --> create out folder <br />

 1. SSG without Data
-   We have funcion -> getStaticProps
+We saw how to implement SSR using funcion -> getStaticProps Let try to build and  export now
-If we already have .next folder then delete it and then run npm run export <br/> we will get error page with getServeSideProps cannot be exported <br/>
+If we already have .next folder then delete it and then run npm run export <br/>

+We will get error as - Error: Error for page /: pages with `getServerSideProps` can not be exported. <br/>

-remember: we have used getServeSideProps for SSR in  - index.js <br/>
+<ins>Remember </ins> :  We have used getServeSideProps for SSR in  - index.js <br/>

-Also note : getServeSideProps - is meant to generate HTML at run time and not at build time <br />
+<ins> Also note </ins> : getServeSideProps - is meant to generate HTML at run time and not at build time <br />
 So to make SSG we need some change